-- 4 To qualify for the Master of Business, a student must achieve 180 points by successfully completing the following: - (a) a specialisation: 90 points from one of the specialisations identified in these regulations and either - (b) the thesis or dissertation and - (c) the remaining points from papers listed in the Master of Business Table. - 5 A student who enrolled in the Master of Business prior to 2014 must normally complete 240 points, subject to any agreed transition arrangements in Clause 9 below. - 6 A student may substitute up to 30 points in 4c above with papers from the Master of Business Table or any other postgraduate programme with the approval of the programme leader. - 7 A student who is granted admission to the programme on the basis of having already completed the Bachelor of Business (Honours) or the Postgraduate Diploma in Business must achieve 120 points by successfully completing either a thesis or the dissertation with any remaining points from papers listed in the Master of Business Table. - 8 A student with an average grade for the coursework papers falling below a B- prior to enrolment in a thesis or the dissertation, may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Business or the Postgraduate Certificate in Business.
+- 4 To qualify for the Master of Business, a student must achieve 180 points by successfully completing the following: - (a) a specialisation: 90 points from one of the specialisations identified in these regulations and either - (b) the thesis or dissertation and - (c) the remaining points from papers listed in the Master of Business Table. - 5 A student may substitute up to 30 points in 4(c) above with papers from any other postgraduate programme with the approval of the programme leader. - 6 A student who is granted admission to the programme on the basis of having already completed the Bachelor of Business (Honours) or the Postgraduate Diploma in Business must achieve 120 points by successfully completing either a thesis or the dissertation with any remaining points from papers listed in the Master of Business Table. - 7 A student with an average grade for the coursework papers falling below a B- prior to enrolment in a thesis or the dissertation, may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Business or the Postgraduate Certificate in Business.